Hello, justice, do you hear me? Supreme Court meets by phone | WTOP

 The court chose a somewhat obscure case about whether the travel website Booking.com can trademark its name for its first foray into remote arguments.
 The lawyers on both sides are well known to the justices and experienced in arguing before the nation’s highest court.

-Justice Department lawyer Erica Ross, who once served as a law clerk to Justice Elena Kagan, will be first up.
+Justice Department lawyer Erica Ross, who once served as a law clerk to Justice Elena Kagan, was first up.
 She last argued at the court in late February.
-She’s planning to deliver this Supreme Court argument, her sixth, from a Justice Department conference room.
+She delivered this Supreme Court argument, her sixth, from a Justice Department conference room.

-She will be followed by Lisa Blatt, a onetime government lawyer who will be arguing her 40th Supreme Court case.
+She was followed by Lisa Blatt, a onetime government lawyer who will be arguing her 40th Supreme Court case.
 Blatt will be at her Washington-area home, she told The Washington Post.

 She is known for her colorful writing and speaking style and for her ability to engage in a healthy give and take with the justices.
 She was also a prominent liberal supporter of Justice Brett Kavanaugh during his contentious Senate confirmation hearings for the Supreme Court.

-Each lawyer will get two uninterrupted minutes to make an opening statement, after which Roberts will kick off the questioning.
-After that, the justices will ask questions in order of seniority, although the longest-serving justice, Clarence Thomas, almost never questions lawyers.
-Kavanaugh, who joined the court in 2018, will go last.
+Each lawyer will got two uninterrupted minutes to make an opening statement, after which Roberts kicked off the questioning.
+After that, the justices asked questions in order of seniority.
+Kavanaugh, who joined the court in 2018, went last.

 The court sometimes issues opinions at the start of argument sessions, with the justice who wrote for the majority reading a summary of the opinion and, more rarely, a second justice summarizing a dissent.
 But in another change wrought by the virus outbreak, opinions are being posted online without any statements from justices.
 The court will next issue opinions on Thursday.

-Follow AP’s Supreme Court reporters Mark Sherman at https://twitter.com/shermancourt and Jessica Gresko at https://twitter.com/jessicagresko.
+Follow AP’s Supreme Court Twitter feed at https://twitter.com/AP_Courtside.
+And Supreme Court reporters Mark Sherman at https://twitter.com/shermancourt and Jessica Gresko at https://twitter.com/jessicagresko.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.